ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis: Physiology-Based ECG Dynamical Model (EDM)

-The ECG Dynamical Model (EDM), as introduced by \cite{mcsharry2003dynamical}, utilizes a system of three ordinary differential equations (ODEs) to partition the ECG waveform into three key components, each corresponding to a distinct phase of the cardiac cycle.
-This model conceptualizes the heart's electrical rhythm as a circular limit cycle with a unit radius in the $(x, y)$ plane.
-The trajectory is modulated vertically as it cycles through the key points of the ECG waveform: $P$, $Q$, $R$, $S$, and $T$.
-Each component—the $P$ wave, $QRS$ complex, and $T$ wave—contributes to the prototypical pattern of the heart's electrical activity.
-The simulator can generate synthetic ECG signals with realistic $PQRST$ morphology and prescribed heart rate dynamics, parameterized by specific heart rate statistics, including mean and standard deviation, as well as the frequency-domain characteristics of heart rate variability.
+The ECG Dynamical Model (EDM), originally introduced by \citet{mcsharry2003dynamical}, employs a system of three coupled ordinary differential equations (ODEs) to model the prototypical morphology of the ECG waveform.
+The model generates a trajectory in three-dimensional space $(x(t), y(t), z(t))$, where the path is modulated at key points corresponding to the $P$, $Q$, $R$, $S$, and $T$ waves.
+Each of the three components, the $P$ wave, $QRS$ complex, and $T$ wave contributes to the prototypical electrical activity of the heart.
+Notably, the EDM can simulate synthetic ECGs with physiologically plausible $PQRST$ morphology and prescribed heart rate dynamics, parameterized by mean/standard deviation and the spectral characteristics of heart rate variability.